CSE-LJL/EvoGWP/README.md

 # EvoGWP
-Source code of EvoGWP under review of SoCC 2022
+Source code of EvoGWP under review of IPDPS 2023